-The district has identified the following areas where hazardous traffic conditions and/or areas presenting a high risk of violence exist for students who live within two miles of the campus:
+The district has identified the following area where hazardous traffic conditions and/or areas presenting a high risk of violence exist for students who live within two miles of the campus:

-North of US 287
+North of U.S. Highway 287

 Because students in these areas might encounter hazardous traffic conditions or be subject to areas presenting a high risk of violence when walking to and from school, the district will provide transportation to these students.
-Please contact Chad Hommel at 806.874.3775 for additional information.
+Please contact Chad Hommel at 874-2076 for additional information.

 A parent may also designate a child-care facility or grandparent's residence as the regular pickup and drop-off location for his or her child.
 The designated facility or residence must be on an approved stop on an approved route.
-For information on bus routes and stops or to designate an alternate pickup or drop-off location, you may contact Chad Hommel at 806.874.3775
+For information on bus routes and stops or to designate an alternate pickup or drop-off location, you may contact 874-2076.